paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 The `rtscts: false` directive does not appear in the default configuration file but is crucial for the operation of zzh so please **don't ignore that**.
 Also note that it sits in the `advanced:` config group and not in `serial:`.

+#### Troubleshooting

+**"Error: Failed to connect to the adapter (Error: SRSP - SYS - ping after 6000ms)"**

+This is a general error if there are communication problems with the adapter used.

+A checklist to go through if you get this error message:

+  * Try replugging zzh once or twice.
+  * Make sure you have the correct serial port and `rtscts: false` option set in your `configuration.yaml`
+  * Make sure you have the correct firmware burned on your adapter. **Remember, zzh boards ship blank** so you will need to burn the appropriate firmware before using it with any application.
+  * Are you using any virtualisation/container pass-through for the USB device?
+There have been reports of these potentially causing problems so for debugging purposes try communicating with the adapter directly from the host OS it is connected to (i.e: see if it works without the bypass)
+  * Make sure you are using an up-to-date version of Zigbee2mqtt on the host and firmware on the adapter.

 ### Zigbee Home Automation for Home Assistant

 [Zigbee Home Automation](https://www.home-assistant.io/integrations/zha/) or ZHA is an integration for Home Assistant.
 It uses the same Z-Stack coordinator firmware as Zigbee2mqtt and connects zzh directly with Home Assistant.